ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 osu!(lazer) received the Aim Assist mod as a new feature which draws hit objects to the cursor, essentially requiring less cursor movement from the player.[^aim-assist] The mod was renamed to Magnetised one month after the initial implementation.[^aim-assist-rename] Furthermore, the Alternate mod was also added, requiring the player to *alternate* between two keys when hitting circles.[^alternate] The osu!mania game mode in osu!(lazer) got a new Hold Off mod where hold notes get converted to two regular notes.[^hold-off]

 Following the first iteration in May last year, there was another skinning contest, this time with [Tides of Winter](https://osu.ppy.sh/home/news/2021-12-02-skinning-contest-tides-of-winter-announcement) as the theme.
-The contest concluded with [thetasigma](https://osu.ppy.sh/users/6234482), [BPChingu](https://osu.ppy.sh/users/4236855), and [Redo_](https://osu.ppy.sh/users/7122165) getting third, second, and first place respectively.[^tides-of-winter]
+The contest concluded with ::thetasigma::{ user-id=6234482 }, [BPChingu](https://osu.ppy.sh/users/4236855), and ::Redo\1::{ user-id=7122165 } getting third, second, and first place respectively.[^tides-of-winter]

 ## March